hxbeeb11/Real-Time-Object-Detection/README.md

 # Real Time Object Detection
 This repository contains a Python implementation of real-time object detection using the SSD MobileNet model integrated with OpenCV.
 The code allows for object detection using either a webcam or a custom video file.
 This project is ideal for educational purposes, hobbyist applications, or as a starting point for more complex object detection systems.

+This project harnesses the power of SSD MobileNet, a streamlined architecture for object detection, integrated with OpenCV to enable real-time identification and localization of objects within videos.
+Users can deploy this tool using either their webcam or any custom video file by merely adjusting the video source path.
+It's designed to recognize multiple object classes and display their labels and confidence scores directly on the detected objects in the video stream.
+This implementation not only illustrates the detection capabilities via bounding boxes but also enhances these boxes with corner lines for better visualization.
+The code calculates and displays the frames per second (FPS) to give insights into the performance speed.
+Suitable for educational purposes, hobbyists, or as a prototype for more complex computer vision projects, this system is a practical demonstration of integrating deep learning models with real-world applications.

 # Project Structure
  - model_data/: Folder containing the SSD MobileNet model files and class names.
  - ssd_mobilenet_v3_large_coco_2020_01_14.pbtxt: Configuration file for the model.